Mattel Introduces Autistic Barbie to Promote Inclusion

 Mattel has launched its first autistic Barbie as part of its ongoing commitment to representation.
 This new addition to the Barbie Fashionistas range aims to help children see themselves in the dolls they play with.

 Mattel has recently expanded its Barbie Fashionistas range by introducing a new doll designed to represent children with autism.
-This initiative is part of the company's broader effort to ensure that children can see themselves reflected in the toys they play with.
 The launch follows the introduction of a Barbie doll with type 1 diabetes, furthering Mattel's commitment to diversity and inclusion in its products.

 Programme Details